German commerce raiders in World War I: Freighters

 Also in November 1916 another raider, also called Wolf, started a voyage of 15 months, to South Africa, the Indian Ocean and Australia, sinking 14 ships and laying mines that destroyed 15 more.
 Wolf was also able to extend her range with goods from her prizes, prolonging her voyage to a record-breaking 15 months.
 She too outfitted a prize (commissioned as Iltis) to assist as an auxiliary minelayer.
-In December 1916 the most unusual raider, Seeadler, set out; a fully rigged sailing ship (though equipped with auxiliary motors) Seeadler sailed all the way to the South Pacific and sank 13 ships before being wrecked on a reef after eight months of operations The last raider, Leopard, (the prize sent in by Moewe) set out in March 1917, but she too was intercepted by the RN blockade and in a fierce gun-battle was sunk with all hands.
-With the return of Moewe that month, Germany's experiment with surface raiders was virtually ended, though Wolf remained at large for another year.
+In December 1916 the most unusual raider, Seeadler, set out; a fully rigged sailing ship (though equipped with auxiliary motors) Seeadler sailed all the way to the South Pacific and sank 13 ships before being wrecked on a reef after eight months of operations The last raider, Leopard, (the prize sent in by Möwe) set out in March 1917, but she too was intercepted by the RN blockade and in a fierce gun-battle was sunk with all hands.
+With the return of Möwe that month, Germany's experiment with surface raiders was virtually ended, though Wolf remained at large for another year.
 In February 1917 Germany started another campaign of unrestricted submarine warfare, which, despite huge damage to Allied shipping, failed to defeat the Allies, but led to angry neutrals (most prominently the USA) joining the war against her.